"Solas Nua does it again!"

-2. Mark O'Rowe's TERMINUS, a play first premiered at the Abbey Theatre (who also mounted a wildly successful international tour) was performed in a FREE staged reading on Monday, 23 March at The Burren (247 Elm St., Davis Square) in Somerville, at 7:30pm (doors at 7).
+Mark O'Rowe's TERMINUS, a play first premiered at Dublin's Abbey Theatre (who also mounted a wildly successful international tour) was performed in a FREE staged reading on Monday, 23 March, 2015 at The Burren in Somerville.
 Brilliant Boston-based director Meg Taintor (founder of Whistler in the Dark Theatre) directed Solas Nua in Boston company members Nancy Finn, Jason McCool, and Brashani Reece.